opnfv/dovetail/docs/testing/user/testspecification/tempest_network/network_scenario.rst

 Scope
 =====

-The dynamic network runtime operations test area evaluates the ability of the system under test to support dynamic network runtime operations through the life of a VNF (e.g. attach/detach, enable/disable, read stats).
+The Tempest Network scenario test area evaluates the ability of the system under test to support dynamic network runtime operations through the life of a VNF (e.g. attach/detach, enable/disable, read stats).
 The tests in this test area will evaluate IPv4 network runtime operations